Lorena-DL/Gantt-Chart-generator/README.md

 # Gantt-Chart-generator
 Given a custom table, this file is meant to generate:
 - A Gantt Chart
-- A completed the table with the length of the tasks (in months)
+- A completed table with the length of the tasks (in months)

 This script is meant to be used with Python3